martian-cloud/tharsis-docs/docs/cli/terraform/usage.md

 description: "Using Terraform CLI with Tharsis"
 ---

-In addition to [Tharsis CLI](../tharsis/intro.md), the [Terraform CLI](https://www.terraform.io/cli) can be used with Tharsis as well.
+In addition to the [Tharsis CLI](../tharsis/intro.md), the [Terraform CLI](https://www.terraform.io/cli) can be used with Tharsis as well.

 :::info
 Please refer to [Terraform CLI documentation](https://www.terraform.io/cli) for the latest information.